jilagan/RepData_PeerAssessment1/PA1_template.md

 ```

 2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

+**Note to the peer evaluator: The assignment says it is okay that the plot is different from the example.
+I chose to split the weekday and weekend graphs for simplicity, and the rubric does not specify that both should be in the same image.**

 ```r